 When considering solution proposals for KI#6, there are two categories for handling signalling overload resulting from the UEs returning to their Home Network:

+1. The avoidance-based method: it mitigates or avoids overload at home network and it can be further classified into three subcategories based on the principles in the proposed solutions,

-- The avoidance-based method: the UEs is (pre)-configured with a timer/waiting time based on the Validity Information of the Localized Services e.g. by the Home Network or by the Hosting Network.
+a) the UEs is (pre)-configured with a timer/waiting time based on the Validity Information of the Localized Services and/or the NWu status and the availability of the home network of the UE e.g. by the Home Network or by the Hosting Network,

+b) the home network negotiates/communicates once with the hosting network as part of a service level agreement to configure the number of UEs can be deregistered from the hosting network to the home network per unit time, and

+c) the home network negotiates/communicates with the hosting network continuously by utilizing “subscribe-notify” communication service to configure the number of UEs which can be deregistered from the hosting network to the home network per unit time adaptively without causing an overload at the home network, and the hosting network instructs UEs which exceed the home network given maximum limit to wait for random amount of time before initiating re-registration to their home network if UEs initiate deregistration requests.

+2. The runtime-based method: it handles overload at home network using the existing mechanisms and it can be further classified into three subcategories based on the principles in the proposed solutions,

-- The runtime-based method: the UEs directly return to their Home network when the Localized Services terminate and the Home Network will use the existing mechanisms to handle the signalling overload if the congestion happens.
+a) the UEs directly return to their Home network when the Localized Services terminate and the Home Network will use the existing mechanisms to handle the signalling overload if the congestion happens,

+b) the home network and/or local hosting network may group the UEs to create an Internal-Group Identifier specific to local hosting network(s) and/or local service(s), and then the home network AMF or SMF applies the existing UE group-specific NAS level congestion control mechanism to manage UEs returning from a local hosting network to their home network, and

+c) the UEs directly return to their home network when the Localized Services terminate and the home network uses localized hosting network specific back-off timer to adaptively reduce the overall waiting for UEs before re-register to their home network.

-For avoidance-based method (i.e. Solutions #9, 10, 38), the Home Network may:
+For avoidance-based method (i.e. Solutions #9, 10, 13, 25, 38, 47), hosting network either determines the timer or maximum number of UEs on its own (e.g., Solution #9, #10,) or uses the home network input to determine it (e.g., Sol#47).

-- negotiate with Hosting Network the number of UEs in a time unit that can trigger PLMN selection (to potentially return to Home Network); or

-- negotiate with Hosting Network or configure UE the timer/waiting time for the UEs before triggering PLMN selection.

 For runtime-based method (i.e. Solutions #8, 17, 39), the Home Network applies the existing congestion control and overload control to the UEs for returning from the Hosting Network but cause congestion overload.
 The UEs registers to the Home Network by indicating they are back from the Hosting Network.
 If the Home Network is in a congestion condition, the Home Network can reject the UE with a cause and a back-off timer.